swiftlang/swift-llbuild/docs/buildsystem.rst

 ``BuildSystem`` component (either as builtin tools, or via the client), and this allows them to provided customizable features for use in the build file, and to be deeply integrated with *llbuild*.

+The build graph is supplied to the ``BuildSystem`` via a ``BuildDescription`` which can either be loaded from a build file (see below), or can be directly constructed by clients.
+The latter facility is currently only used for constructing unit tests, and is not exposed via the public llbuild API.

 Nodes
 -----